ros2/ros2_documentation/source/Troubleshooting/DDS-tuning.rst

-Raw DDS tuning information
+DDS tuning information
 ==========================

 Depending on the DDS implementation in use, certain variables (e.g. message size, transfer method, publishing frequency) in realistic, nontrivial systems have been shown to flood the network.
-This page provides guidance on DDS parameter tunings that have been found to address issues with delayed and dropped messages.
+This page provides some guidance on DDS parameter tunings that have been found to address issues with delayed and dropped messages, or issues where the middleware can flood the network.

 The solutions here are simply placeholders until the issues are solved at code-level.
-They are also not exact-mapped solutions; the values are suggested starting points that worked for  specific test systems.
+The recommendations below are starting points for tuning; they worked for specific systems and environments, but the tuning may vary depending on a number of factors.
-You will likely need to increase or decrease values while debugging relative to factors like message size, network topology, etc.
+You may need to increase or decrease values while debugging relative to factors like message size, network topology, etc.

 It is important to recognize that tuning parameters can come at a cost to resources, and may affect parts of your system beyond the scope of the desired improvements.
 The benefits of improving reliability should be weighed against any detriments for each individual case.